proinators/padhaihub/README.md

      * Source code can be found on my [repo](https://github.com/RedMiner2005/padhaihub-service).
 2. Client Logic
    * Firebase for Flutter: To integrate Firebase with the app, incl. the core package, Firestore, Firebase Auth, Firebase Storage, [firebase_ui_firestore](https://pub.dev/packages/firebase_ui_firestore)
-   * [firebase-messaging](https://pub.dev/packages/firebase_messaging): For setting up FCM on the client side, separately mentioned as it is optional * [libsignal_protocol_dart](https://pub.dev/packages/libsignal_protocol_dart): (Optional) Messages will be made end-to-end encrypted using an implementation of the Signal Protocol
+   * [firebase-messaging](https://pub.dev/packages/firebase_messaging): For setting up FCM on the client side, separately mentioned as it is optional
    * [bloc](https://bloclibrary.dev/): For state management on the client side
 3. UI/UX
    * [animations](https://pub.dev/packages/animations) and [flutter_staggered_animations](https://pub.dev/packages/flutter_staggered_animations): For the container transform animations